FevetS/CMS2LidarProcessing/README.md

 Verify that the file structure of your data is compatible with these scripts.

-If using parallelCreateTIN to create surface files and experiencing memory issues, decrease `DTM_TILESIZE` (e.g., 2000) and/or the number of processing cores at this step.

 ## conda environment
 - `cms2.yml` - YAML file used when developing these scripts.
 Note, this contains Spyder, which makes the environment bloated.
 Please review before installing.